sl-design-system/components/website/src/categories/components/inline-message/usage.md

 ### Single input
 Avoid using inline messages to add context to a single input field (e.g., a text field).
 Inline messages are meant to provide additional context or supporting information related to UI elements.
 However, for a single input, they can clutter the interface and distract users from their primary task.
 Instead of inline messages, use [hints](/categories/components/form-field/) to guide users.
-Hints can be less intrusive and provide concise instructions without overwhelming the user.
+Hints are less intrusive and provide concise instructions without overwhelming the user.

 </section>